fcavani/jiu-jitsu-graph/README.md

 I'm really don't want to simplify jiu-jitsu to some computational model, it's not possible but it's fun to document some simple aspects of it.

-*This isn't a form of replacement to the normal train in a properly school with a good master.*
+**This isn't a form of replacement to the normal train in a properly school with a good master.**

+## Warning

+Don't try to load jiu-jitsu.cql in an ongoing database. **YOU WILL LOST EVERYTHING!!!**
+Begin a new database and follow the instructions!

+I start the cql file with a clean up.
+Sorry.

 ## Objectives